varunasthana92/beginner_tutorials/README.md

 ```
 $ roslaunch beginner_tutorials beginner.launch publish_frequency:=4
 ```
 The argument publish_frequency is used to set the parameter value of /talker/freq.
-As before user may use any other non-negative value.
+As before user may use any other positive value.

 ### How are we getting different string outputs?
 Lets examine our service change_string_output
 A service server has been setup using the node change_string_server defined in ChangeStringServer.cpp.
 The request and response types for this service are defined in ChangeString.srv file, which is exactly same as below-